webjunkie/arches/docbox/003_data_model.md

 ---

 ## ORIGINAL CONTENT

+[LEAVING THIS HERE FOR NOW IN CASE WE NEED TO REFER BACK TO IT.
+8-5-16 AC]

 nodegroups - defines the sets of nodes that should be saved in a single tile record.
 For example, NAME and NAME_TYPE.
 Recursive relationship supports the ability to create nodegroups within nodegroups i.e. sub-branches of condition assessment.